gatsbyjs/gatsby/docs/docs/debugging-the-build-process.md

 ---
-title: Debugging the build process
+title: Debugging the Build Process
 ---

 Gatsby's `build` and `develop` steps run as a Node.js application which you can debug using standard tools for Node.js applications.